-Imagine that you are part of cross-functional product development team that includes researchers, software engineers, user experience designers, and product managers.
+Imagine that you are part of a cross-functional product development team that includes researchers, software engineers, user experience designers, product managers, as well as the team's government counterparts.
 Your team is building a completely new digital service for a federal agency.
-The agency requires that your team produce a Security Impact Analysis (SIA) whenever changes that affect your product's security posture are introduced.
+The agency requires that your team produce a Security Impact Analysis (SIA) whenever changes that affect your product's security posture are introduced and has given you freedom to design the process.

 As the security and compliance expert on your team, you have been asked to design a process the team can follow for completing a Security Impact Analysis (SIA) when required.
 This process should give your team members the information they need to determine when and how to complete an SIA.